TinaLand/standford_cs224w_project/FINAL_REPORT.md

 1. **Trade-off Between Accuracy and Efficiency**:
    - **Logistic Regression** is fastest but least accurate (50.20%).
 Suitable for baseline comparisons but insufficient for production.
-   - **Our Method** is slower (~25 min/epoch) but achieves best accuracy (54.62%).
-The 2.5x training time is justified by the +4.4% accuracy improvement, which translates to significant financial gains in portfolio management.
+   - **Our Method** is slower (~25 min/epoch) but achieves best accuracy (52.71%).
+The training time is justified by the improved performance and richer information capture through multi-relational graphs.

 2. **Graph Density Impact**:
    - **GCN/GAT**: Complexity scales with number of edges E. For fully-connected graphs (E = N²), this becomes O(N²·F), which is expensive for large stock universes.